Are you newly engaged and starting to plan your wedding? First of all, congratulations on finding the person you want to spend your life with.

 Some of the old rules of bridesmaid selection created even more stress during wedding planning.
-In the past, brides and grooms were expected to have an equal number of women and men in the bridal party.
+In the past, brides and grooms were expected to have an equal number of women and men in the bridal party to balance the lineup at the altar and for each person to have someone to walk with after the ceremony.
 However, that isn’t always what’s best for the event, so you don’t have to balance it to make it perfectly even.

 First Things First

 Before you start making your list, you need to determine how many bridesmaids you’ll want in your wedding.
 Here are some things to consider:

 - How much space you’ll have at the altar

 - Cost for each person in your wedding party

 - How many people will attend the wedding

 Now it’s time to make a list of prospective bridesmaids.
 Jot down some notes beside each person’s name, such as how long you’ve been friends, your relationship with her, whether or not the person needs to be the center of attention, if she has created drama in the past, and how much time she has for the responsibilities.

 Here are some additional things to consider when making your list:

 - Can the person afford to be in your wedding?
 You’ll need at least a rough idea of how much it will cost per person.